freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-css-cafe-menu/part-083.md

 You change properties of a link when the link is actually being clicked by using a <dfn>pseudo-selector</dfn> that looks like `a:active { propertyName: propertyValue; }`.

-Change the color of the footer `Visit our website` link to be `white` when a clicks on it.
+Change the color of the footer `Visit our website` link to be `white` when clicked on.

 # --hints--

-You should use the `a:active` pseudoselector.
+You should use the `a:active` pseudo-selector.

 ```js
 const hasAActive = new __helpers.CSSHelp(document).getStyleDeclaration('a:active');